ContextLogic/apollo-federation-demo/Readme.md

 ### What is this?

 This demo showcases four partial schemas running as federated microservices.
 Each of these schemas can be accessed on their own and form a partial shape of an overall schema.
-The gateway fetches the service capabilities from the running services to create an overall composed schema which can be queried.
+The gateway fetches the composed supergraph at runtime without a need to reload.

 To see the query plan when running queries against the gateway, click on the `Query Plan` tab in the bottom right hand corner of [GraphQL Playground](http://localhost:4000)